9 tips for finding buyers on the European grain, pulses and oilseeds market

 - Visit the website of the potential buyer, read their company news and then contact them to see how your product can fit in.
 For example, make sure your target client has no in-house processing if you want to supply semi-processed grains, pulses or oilseeds.

-- Do a background check and use databases such as Dun&Bradstreet to check if your future buyer is reliable (‘due diligence’).
+- Do a background check and use credit reports and databases such as Dun&Bradstreet or Graydon to check if your future buyer is financially sound (‘due diligence’).

 - Show your understanding of product functionality by including technical data.
 This is especially important for buyers that supply the food processing industry with functional ingredients and additives such as proteins, starches or vegetable oils.
 See as an example the product specifications of organic adzuki beans of the company DO-IT BV.